dpgonaws/sunbirdrc2-deployment-aws/README.md

 ### Description
-Sunbird RC is an interoperable and unified registry infrastructure that needs to be established to enable "live," "reusable," and "trustworthy" registries as a "single source of truth" to address the three core issues mentioned.
-To learn more about Sunbird RC, please visit https://docs.sunbirdrc.dev/.
+Sunbird RC 2.0 is an interoperable and unified registry infrastructure that needs to be established to enable "live," "reusable," and "trustworthy" registries as a "single source of truth" to address the three core issues mentioned.
+To learn more about Sunbird RC 2.0, please visit https://docs.sunbirdrc.dev/.

 ### Packaging overview
 This packaging initiative offers a practical approach to increase the adoption, streamline deployment and management of Sunbird RC 2.0 building blocks on AWS by providing a reference architecture and one-click deployment automation scripts.
 It allows builders to manage AWS resource provisioning and application deployment in a programmatic and repeatable way.